PMP Certification Exam Preparation Guide: Resources & Tips

 - Turn off the subscription auto-renew feature in the Study Hall app.
 You could manually renew in three months if you feel like it, but you’ll probably pass your PMP exam by that time.

-Another resource is an almost 7-hour-long video by David McLachlan discussing the answers to 200 Agile questions.
+No scored PMP-like exam is actually free, but you could emulate the experience.
+There’s a long video by David McLachlan discussing the answers to 200 Agile questions:

-Of course, you shouldn’t passively watch seven hours of video.
+Of course, you shouldn’t passively watch seven hours of each video.
 Iterate on a 3-step action plan:

 - Open the video, pause it, and navigate with the left and right keys on your keyboard (skipping the video 5 seconds forward per click).